Stephen J. Blackwood

-Stephen James Blackwood (born 1975) is a Canadian-American scholar, cultural commentator, and social entrepreneur.
+Stephen James Blackwood (born 1975) is a Canadian-American professor, academic, and social commentator.

+Blackwood is the founder and president of Ralston College, a private unaccredited liberal arts college in Savannah, Georgia.

 Early life and education

-Blackwood was born in Alberta, Canada, and grew up in Prince Edward Island.
-He is the eldest of ten children.
-He was educated at the University of King's College (BA), Dalhousie University (MA), and Emory University (PhD).
+Blackwood was born in Alberta, Canada, and grew up in Prince Edward Island as the eldest of ten children.
+He received a B.A. from the University of King's College and an M.A. from Dalhousie University.
+Blackwood earned his PhD in religion from Emory University in 2010, with Mark D. Jordan as his doctoral advisor.

 Career

-Blackwood is the founding president of Ralston College, a university in Savannah, Georgia.

 Blackwood lectures and writes on the intellectual and cultural development of the West, and specializes in the history of philosophy, especially Boethius.
 Oxford University Press published his book The Consolation of Boethius as Poetic Liturgy in 2015.